Tan-Furukawa/badzupa/README.md

 ## Examples

-The most basic function in badzupa `badzupa()` is nessesary for all coputation.
+The function in badzupa `badzupa()` or `bdlarge()` is nessesary for all coputation.
 The argument is one dimentional data.
 This function is developed for evaluating detrital zircon age distribution, but the argument applied for all continious data.

 * `bdplot()` is used for plotting PDF and CDF: